 3. Talk to Your Doctor

-Life changes and medical conditions can result in hair loss.
+Life changes, medical conditions and even certain medications can result in hair loss.
 Be sure to talk to your doctor about possible causes and the best ways to make your strands strong again.

 4. Stress Less